sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. rst:directive:: .. tabularcolumns:: column spec

-   This directive influences only the LaTeX output for the next table in source.
+   This directive influences only the LaTeX output, and only for the next table in source.
 The mandatory argument is a column specification (known as an "alignment preamble" in LaTeX idiom).
 Please refer to a LaTeX documentation, such as the `wiki page`_, for basics of such a column specification.